 On lazy summer evenings, during that magical time when moon and sun simultaneously rise and set and your soul whispers that anything is possible, we’d hop on our bikes, with little red-stained fingers, and happily cruise along in the mist coming from the truck spraying for mosquitos.

-So many memories and upper respiratory infections.
+So many fond memories and upper respiratory infections.

 Twas a simpler time when it was safe to be outside from dawn to dusk.
 Just hanging out on the curb, waiting for your dad because he promised you could spend the weekend with him.
-And you’d just wait and wait and wait until the night was as black as pitch and your mom would finally make you come inside because he didn’t show.
+And you could just wait and wait and wait until the night was as black as pitch and your mom would finally make you come inside because he didn’t show.

-Oh, those carefree days of childhood.
+Ah, the carefree days of childhood.

 From the time I was old enough to sneak into bars, all I’ve ever wanted to do was be a stand-up comic.